KetchuppOfficial/Binary_Translator/README.md

 | average |  3.276  |  3,270  |
 | std dev |  0.003  |  0.002  |

-We see that binary translator is 22,8 +- 0.1 times faster than processor.
+We see that the binary translator is **22,8 +- 0.1** times faster than the processor emulator in terms of solving quadratic equations.

 ### Factorial